 OBJECTIVE 2: We will encourage a fair representation of students from all backgrounds in the extra-curricular opportunities on offer to students including positions of responsibility.

-OBJECTIVE 3: We will promote positive relationships by eradicating the use of discriminatory language by all members of the school community which we will monitor and take action on.
+OBJECTIVE 3: We will promote positive relationships by taking action to eradicate the use of discriminatory language.

 OBJECTIVE 4: We will improve accessibility across the school for students, staff and visitors with disabilities, including access to specialist teaching areas.Equalities Policy